WeileiZeng/hybrid-viterbi-decoder/README.md

 # hybrid-viterbi-decoder
-This  project implement a hybrid viterbi decoding method able to decode both qubit error and syndrome error
+This  project implement a hybrid viterbi decoder, which is able to decode a data syndrome code with both qubit error and syndrome error.
+Theoretically any code is decodable.
+To optimize the complexity, the parity check matrix need to be permuted into a "strip" form, with bandheight less than 12.

-Author: Weilei Zeng  dated: summer 2018
+Author: Weilei Zeng  updated: Feb 2019  dated: Summer 2018

 ### classical binary code
 For classical binary code, one use trellis diagram to encode and decode.
 The decoding method is called viterbi decoding, in which we find a path, starting from zero states and ends in zero states, with maximum probability.
 It can not only decode the errors, but also decode the codeword at the same time.
 ### syndrome trellis